rpm-software-management/rpm-web/user_doc/lua.md

  * Syntax errors in <lua> scripts are detected at package build time.
  * As it runs in within the rpm process context, it can do things that external process cannot do, such as define new macros.

 Scriptlet arguments are accessible from a global 'arg' table.
-Note: due to an error in the original implementation, the arg indexes are off by one from general expectation and this cannot be easily fixed due to backwards compatibility requirements.
+Note: in Lua, indexes customarily start at 1 (one) instead of 0 (zero), and for the better or worse, the rpm implementation follows this practise.
+Thus the scriptlet arg indexes are off by one from general expectation based on traditional scriptlet arguments.
 The argument containing number of installed package instances is arg[2] and the similar argument for trigger targets is arg[3], whereas traditionally they are 1 and 2 (eg $1 and $2 in shell scripts).

 While scriptlets shouldn't be allowed to fail normally, you can signal scriptlet failure status by using Lua's error(msg, [level]) function if you need to.
 As <lua> scriptlets run within the rpm process itself, care needs to be taken within the scripts - eg os.exit() must not be called (see ticket #167).
 In newer rpm versions (>= 4.9.0) this is not an issue as rpm protects itself by returning errors on unsafe os.exit() and posix.exec().